 This article describes how to use the software to map out your processes.
 You might want to first check out the article on our process mapping methodology to understand the principles first.

-- Videos. (a) Short Overview and (b) running virtual workshops using UPN approach
+Videos. (a) Short Overview and (b) Running virtual workshops & using the UPN approach

 1 (a) Video overview